 Through the MYPDR program, we are committed to providing timely, relevant topics that can support you in meeting your ongoing professional development needs.
-For more information on the MYPDR program or to register, please visit http://www.cvent.com/d/34qqxp.
+For more information on the MYPDR program please contact the BDO partner.

 APPENDIX J - Changes in Accounting Standards With Potential to Impact the City